Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, How Would You Like the World to Be?.md

 Greg and I would like to invite you into our ongoing conversation.
 To join us, simply:

-1. Answer [The Question](https://docs.google.com/forms/d/1Z9dLB9XQI3k6G7BVfenGELL76fVeFsMgkYrQg4O2NY0/edit) on the survey and view responses from others
+1. Answer The Question on [The Survey](https://docs.google.com/forms/d/1Z9dLB9XQI3k6G7BVfenGELL76fVeFsMgkYrQg4O2NY0/edit) and view responses from others
 2. Share the link to this page, and invite your network to answer The Question

 If you put your email address into the form, I will do my best to keep you up to date on our efforts to reimagine, redesign, and rebuild a [[Better World]].